ARCHITECTING TRUST / AI SECURITY

 Adapt workflows to include AI

-The successful implementation of AI hinges on complete integration within existing workflows, rather than standalone implementations.
-For example, implementing an AI chatbot for IT ticketing that is not integrated within the existing ticketing system, as follows:
+The successful implementation of AI hinges on complete integration within existing workflows rather than standalone deployments.

 Standalone AI Integrated AI